apptainer/apptainer-userdocs/quick_start.rst

    $ singularity run --containall library://lolcow

-{Singularity} 2.4 introduced the concept of command groups.
+{Singularity} has the concept of command groups.
 For instance, to list Linux capabilities for a particular user, you would use the ``list`` command in the ``capability`` command group like so: